Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/README.md

  **Do not forget to clone the repository to you GITHUB-DEKSTOP.<br/> This way you will get the folders on your dekstop(with all the datasets and scripts).**

 ***

+## Feedback Form:
+If you want to provide your valuable feedack for further improvements and suggestion do visit the [Feedback Form](https://forms.gle/AfRu4zn4xzr2PqfT7)

+***

 ## About Team: